bdelbosc/beer-feedback/README.md

 Validate again, the aroma is added to the list.

-You need to add at least one aroma for malt, hops and fermentation, then you set the aroma score using the slider, and the section is now completed:
+Once you have added all the required aromatics set a score using the slider, the `Aroma` tab is now completed:

 ![aroma completed](./page-aroma-completed.png)

-Note that you can click on any aroma to edit the intensity or properties, they can also be deleted using the (x) button on the right.
+Note that you can click on any aroma to edit the intensity or its properties, they can also be deleted using the (x) button on the right.

 Continue with the `Appearance` tab:

 ![appearance completed](./page-appearance.png)

-On the bottom of each section you can display the specific BJCP Guideline:
+Note that on the bottom of each tab you can display the specific BJCP Guideline:

 ![appearance completed](./page-guideline.png)

 On the bottom of `Overall` tab, you will find 2 helpers:
-- The meaning of the current score
+- The meaning of the current score, that must match your feedback and appreciation
 - A list of possible solutions for the flaws that have been entered using Aroma or Flavor wheels

 ![overall helpers](./page-overall.png)

-Click on the `PDF` button, the report is generated on your smartphone there is no data transferred anywhere.
+Click on the `PDF` button, the report is generated on your smartphone and available in your Download directory,

-Here is a PDF example:
+You should have something similar to this:

 [![Pdf](./pdf-export.png)](./scoresheet-20200816-2-10A-Raoul.pdf)

-Note that you can generate the PDF Scoresheet at anytime even when the scoresheet is not yet completed.
+Note that you can generate a PDF Scoresheet at anytime even when the scoresheet is incomplete.

+The PDF file name follow the pattern: `scoresheet-<date>-<entry>-<category>-<judge name>.pdf`

 ### Load an existing Scoresheet

 A beer-feedback PDF Scoresheet can be loaded (from the beer entry section), this enables to edit the content and produce a new PDF.